-Appendix Table D-18 summarizes the muscle and bone laboratory sample results from a subset of the monitored deer, hogs, and the alligator.
+Appendix Table D-18 summarizes the muscle and bone laboratory sample results from a subset of the monitored deer and hogs.
 As seen in previous years, laboratory analysis detected cesium-137 in muscle tissue.
 Laboratory analysis detected strontium-89,90, a beta-emitting radionuclide, in bone and in some muscle tissue.

 Generally, the cesium-137 concentration field detectors measure is similar to that of laboratory methods.
+Figure 5-13 shows a comparison of the laboratory results for cesium-137 in flesh samples collected in 2020 and field results.
 Table 5-12 summarizes all field and laboratory measurements.
 Average cesium-137 concentrations in deer have indicated an overall decreasing trend for the past 50 years, with relatively little change in the last 10 years.